Religious vs. Spiritual: How modern religion is misunderstood

 When I was younger, religion was a huge part of my life.
-I went to church every Sunday with my family and had Bible studies at home.
+I attended church every Sunday with my family and had Bible studies at home.
 I believed religion was the only way to connect with God or find spirituality.
 But as I got older, I started questioning why I was doing things in specific ways.

 Finally, I realized that religion is not the only way to connect with a higher power or find spirituality.
-This personal journey has been challenging at times, but it has also been advantageous.
+This personal journey has been challenging at times but has also been advantageous.
 In this blog post, I want to share my review of a book I read (listened to several times).

 Book review: Waking Up

 20% of Americans describe themselves as spiritual but not religious.
 This number has been growing as religion becomes less and less important to people.
 I am one of those people.
 This is not to say faith could find those essential psychological truths in religious beliefs.

 Is there a difference between spirituality and religion?
 In this book, Sam Harris explains how our world is riven by religious doctrine and how separating religion from spirituality is perfectly reasonable—inserting two simultaneous truths.

 One: is that certain spiritual practices—like meditation, for instance—can bring about an experience of profound well-being.
-And two: that the doctrines of religion are often damaging to this experience.
+And two: that the doctrines of religion often damage this experience.